-The heat block/nozzle are Vulcano, which allows to go high speed (you could have higher volumetric flow rate, than with a regular V6 hotend).
-Speed is limited though by the cooling capacity of the part cooling 4020 blower fan.
-For larger parts you could test speeds up to 100mm/s, however smaller parts will suffer poor cooling above 60mm/s.
+The heat block/nozzle is Vulcano, which allows going at high speed (you could have a higher volumetric flow rate, than with a regular V6 hotend).
+Speed is limited though by the cooling capacity of the part cooling the 4020 blower fan.
+For larger parts you could test speeds up to 100mm/s, however, smaller parts will suffer poor cooling above 60mm/s.

 Sidewinder X2 – upgradability